KCorstor/BTC_Arbitrage/README.md

 There were no opportunities in the 'Late' stage data that we were working.

 # Credit
 Diego, Mounika, Roberto, for their help.
-UCB.

 # License
 Anyone can use